 This work repeatedly returns to the recognition that no thinker invents language alone.

 Human beings inherit conceptual worlds shaped by countless generations before them.
 Large language models likewise inherit patterns, meanings, relations, narratives, metaphors, and structures distilled from vast collective human expression.
+The authors therefore recognise this work itself not as isolated creation, but as participation within a much older and larger conversation extending across time.

 Threads woven from many hands.